atarazana/gramola/README.md

 Create Web Hook (click on Add Webhook)
 - Payload URL, the URL of the route of the trigger listener you just got (don't forget the `http://` part, it's NOT `https://`)
 - Type a secret... any thing should work
-- Cliek on Let me.... and select Pull Requests and deselect Push Events...
+- Click on Let me.... and select Pull Requests and deselect Push Events...

 Click on `Add webhook`